 Teaching A Dog To Ring a Bell

-Your dog can be easily lured to ring a bell through the use of treat or use of “touch”.
+Your dog can be easily lured to ring a bell through the use of treat or use of “touch”—positive reinforcement is key.
 Since you want your dog to be able to communicate independently with you, and not respond just to a cue, one of the best ways for him to do this is by showing him to use a bell.
 When this demonstrating skill is learned over time, only then will your dog be able to make a connection by ringing a bell to ask to go potty outside.
 Only then will he be able to start to mirror this particular behavior.

 Bell Training Using Touch Training